dilshadansari12/YouTube/README.md

+`This project was created when I was learning JavaScript in 2022`

 This project is a YouTube clone created using ReactJS.
 It allows users to search for videos using YouTube's API and play them in the player embedded within the app.

 ![Demo image ](https://firebasestorage.googleapis.com/v0/b/myprofile-7ac43.appspot.com/o/Yotube.png?alt=media&token=9934673e-8215-4fd8-8e90-c62b233e16f1)